openQA-Bites/Blog/content/openqa/openqa-cli-cheatsheet.md

 Within this page the hostname `duck-norris.host` refers to a custom openQA instance.
 Replace it with your own hostname.

 I use job id `1234` as an example ID.
 Replace with the actual job ID.

+Scroll down to see some common pitfalls and troubleshooting when interacting with the CLI.

 # How do I ...